jared-l-smith/GIS-portfolio/index.md

-# Jared L. Smith - GIS Work Samples

-## About Me
+# About Me
 I am a GIS analyst and urban development researcher focused on affordable housing, community safety, public health, and equitable economic development.
-I believe civic data can help reveal the roots of urban planning challenges, but real solutions must be shaped and led by the communities that face them.
+I believe civic data can help reveal the roots of urban planning challenges, but real solutions must created by the communities that face them.
 I aim to use my skills in spatial data analysis, policy research, project management, and stakeholder communication to help build equitable cities for all residents.

 # Featured Projects